 - Trans fats occur naturally in small amounts in dairy and meat products, such as cheese, milk, cream, lamb, pork, and beef.

 - There are also industrial trans fats, which can be produced through a process called ‘partial hydrogenation’.
 Partial hydrogenation solidifies and partially hardens vegetable oil, a process that food manufacturers find useful in the production of fried foods as well as baked foods like biscuits, pies, and cakes.

 - Heating vegetable oils to a very high temperature (such as in a deep fat fryer) can also produce trans fats, which is why takeaway foods, doughnuts, and a number of fried sweet foods are occasionally culprits as well.

 The majority of food manufacturers for vegetable-oil-based soft spreads and margarines have low amounts of trans fats, which helps those of us who eat them stay well within the dietary guidelines.

 How can I check whether I’m eating trans fat foods?

 Unfortunately, the way food packaging is regulated means that you generally won’t see ‘trans fats’ included in the nutritional information, making a trans fat foods list complicated to produce.
 What you can do is look for partially hydrogenated vegetable oils or fats in the ingredients list – full hydrogenation does not result in trans fat.
 The higher up partially hydrogenated fat or oil appears in the ingredients list on the packet, the more trans fat it is likely to contain.

 Fats are an important part of a balanced diet, so why not learn more about them?
 Find guides to good and bad fats in our dedicated section here.
-And for those wanting to lower their cholesterol, download our Cholesterol Lowering Starter Kit with advice on having a heart-healthy diet and lifestyle here.
+You can also sign up to our monthly newsletter here to get regular articles and advice on having a heart-healthy diet and lifestyle.